sheikhdiallo/COM304_FOUNDATION_1/sessions/session5/docs/IntroToCPULator.md

 As in most computers, the control registers provided by each peripheral are mapped into memory which can be accessed by the CPU.

 In this simulator, each peripheral has a different address range and the peripheral is controlled by saving bytes into a register within the address range of the device.

+At the bottom of the peripheral panel, you will see a range of addresses along side the name of the device and a link (?) to the devices documentation.
-Each device has a different set of registers with different functions as described in the devices documentation.
+Each device has a different set of registers with different functions which are described in the referenced documentation.

 ```
 Address range       Size    IRQ Name